How Surge Energy Manages Their ARO Portfolio With Matidor

 Budget and Cost Control

 Surge Energy links AFEs to individual sites and activities within Matidor, associating costs with specific stages of work.
-This structure enables the team to monitor spend against each phase of closure and use that data to support forecasting, a significant improvement over the manual spreadsheet processes used previously.
+This structure enables the team to monitor spend against each phase of closure and use that data to support forecasting.

 Vendor Coordination and Communication

-One of the measurable improvements Annabelle highlighted was the improvement in vendor coordination.
+One of the measurable improvements the team highlighted was the improvement in vendor coordination.
 With all site data, status, and task information centralized in Matidor, the back-and-forth between Surge's internal team and external vendors became significantly more efficient, reducing the administrative burden that had previously consumed significant time.

 Two team members reviewing project data together on a laptop in a modern office, representing the improved vendor coordination and communication enabled by centralizing site data in Matidor